Satisfactory Academic Progress Policy

 Students who do not meet the minimum SAP requirements for continuance of financial aid have the right to appeal when special circumstances exist.
 Conditions when a student may appeal include death of a relative, injury or illness of the student or other extenuating circumstances.

-To appeal, a student must complete the following:
+To appeal, a student must:

 - Complete SAP Appeal Form.
-Student statement must include why the student failed to meet SAP and what has changed to allow student to meet SAP at the end of next evaluation.
+Student statement must include why student failed to meet SAP and what has changed to allow student to meet SAP at the end of next evaluation.

--Forms must be submitted prior to the last day of add/drop for the semester in which aid is desired.
+- Forms must be submitted prior to the last day of add/drop for the semester in which aid is desired.

--Appeal forms submitted for a specific term will not be granted for that term if the student has stopped attending that term or the student withdraws from all courses or the University while waiting for an appeal decision during that term.
+- Appeal forms submitted for a specific term will not be granted for that term if the student has stopped attending that term or the student withdraws from all courses or the University while waiting for an appeal decision during that term.

 Financial Aid Probation